timmcginley/41934/Concepts/IDM/readme.md

 *A methodology for defining and documenting business processes and data requirements*

+An IDM is a standard methodology that identifies when specific information is required during the construction or operation phase of a project.
+It is now known as the buildingSMART standard for processes.

 The built asset industry is characterized by bringing many different stakeholders together in a project-specific organization.
 In order to work efficiently, it is necessary for all participants to know which and when different kinds of information have to be communicated.
 The **ISO 29481-1:2010** “Building Information Modelling - Information Delivery Manual - Part 1: Methodology and Format” standard has been developed by buildingSMART in order to have a methodology to capture and specify processes and information flow during the lifecycle of a facility.

 ## Projects to try